pabrivjim/Unity-Bot/README.md

 # Unity Discord Bot

 You will need to Install:
+Python 3 and Discord
 Discord:
   python3 -m pip install -U discord.py

-And thats it.
-Btw I'm using python3